-- Seriously inconveniences users and visitors - may need ports 587, 993, 995 to send and receive mail; ssh on non-standard ports; etc - And doesn't help security or policy - e.g. Bittorrent can tunnel through port 80
+- Port block seriously inconveniences users and visitors - Many sites block lots of TCP ports. - Even simple things like email may need ports 465, 587, 993, 995 to send and receive mail - Remember, you want as open of a network as possible - Blocking mostly doesn't help your security or policy - e.g. Bittorrent can tunnel through port 80